Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 ## Current State

-**Date**: May 16, 2025, 06:00 PM CDT
+**Date**: May 17, 2025, 05:44 PM CDT

-**Progress**: Completed the Schedules page in Phase 3: Build Website.
-Implemented `/app/schedules/page.tsx` with FullCalendar integration, displaying events for 5 teams (Lightning, Thunder, Hawks, Raptors, Sparks) from May 16 to July 31, 2025, including Games (red background), Practices (blue), and Tournaments (purple).
-Added three dropdown filters (Boys/Girls, Team Name, Practice/Game/Tournament) styled to match the Teams page (`bg-blue-600`, `uppercase`).
-On mobile, Month view shows only colored blocks (no text) to resolve text overflow, while Week view shows titles.
-Added a "Today's Events" card displaying events for the current date (dynamically using `new Date()`), styled as `bg-gray-900 rounded-lg shadow-md p-6`.
-Removed colored circles, using background colors to indicate event types, and removed hover scaling on the calendar card.
-Aligned styling with the Teams page (`bg-[#002C51]`, blue buttons, animations).
-Tested locally for functionality (filters, navigation, event display) and responsiveness (mobile and desktop).
-Deployed updates to Vercel (https://wcs-three.vercel.app/schedules).
+**Progress**: Completed the loose ends for the Schedules section in Phase 3: Build Website.
+Synced events in `SchedulePreview.tsx` and team sub-pages using the `events` array from `/app/schedules/page.tsx`, mapping team logos (Thunderhawks, Firebolts, Stingers, Lightning, Vipers, Raptors) and using Warriors as the opponent.
+Styled Join page fields to match Schedules page dropdowns (`bg-blue-600`, `rounded-md`, normal case), removed hover effects across both pages, and split credit card fields in `/join/confirm/page.tsx` into a grid layout on mobile.
+Updated `/app/teams/[id]/page.tsx` by removing the roster section, splitting the schedule into two tables (practices and games) with the next 7 events each, replacing "Opponent" with "Start Time" in the practices table, and adding a Team Apparel section with merchandise images linking to `/shop`.
+Removed the `animate-fadeIn` effect and associated `style` attributes from all pages (`/app/teams/[id]/page.tsx`, `/app/schedules/page.tsx`, `SchedulePreview.tsx`, `/app/join/page.tsx`, `/app/join/confirm/page.tsx`) to improve page load performance.
+Encountered a `net::ERR_CONNECTION_REFUSED` error when loading merchandise images in `/app/teams/[id]/page.tsx`, resolved by correcting the image path (removed `/public` prefix).
 Remaining Phase 3 tasks include building the Shop and Tournaments pages.
 Next task: Build the Shop page with static product listings and Stripe checkout.

 **Blockers**: None.

 **Errors**:

 - [May 16, 2025]: No errors encountered during Schedules page implementation.
 Initial FullCalendar CSS import issues were resolved earlier by importing `main.css` in `/src/app/global.css`.
 Text overflow on mobile was fixed by hiding text in Month view and using colored blocks.
+- [May 17, 2025]: Encountered `net::ERR_CONNECTION_REFUSED` error when loading merchandise images (e.g., `/public/images/team-thunderhawks-merch.jpg`) in `/app/teams/[id]/page.tsx`.
+Resolved by correcting the path to `/images/team-thunderhawks-merch.jpg` (removed `/public` prefix), as Next.js serves static files from the `public/` directory directly.

 **To-Do List**